Luketedwards/memorise-a-deck-of-cards/README.md

 ## Further Testing
 ---
 ### Validator Results
 * All Html pages passed through the official [W3C Validator](https://validator.w3.org) validator with no errors.
+The index.html page had one warning for an "Empty Heading".
+This is intentional.
+The empty heading is the score counter which is hidden until the game has started, at which point the score and total number of cards are inserted using Javascript.

 Results can be found here:
 [Game Page](assets/readme-images/index.html-validator.png)|[How To Play](assets/readme-images/how-to-play-html-validator.png)|[Memory Tips](assets/readme-images/memory-tips-html-validator.png)|